stalniy/casl/docs-src/src/content/pages/support-casljs/en.md

 categories: [support]
 hidden: true
 meta:
-  keywords: casl.js, financial support, opencollective, funding, recurring pledges
+  keywords: casl.js, financial support, opencollective, funding, recurring pledges, donate, sponsor
-  description: Isomorphic Authorization JavaScript library
+  description: Support CASL.js development — one-time donations and recurring pledges via OpenCollective and Patreon.
+Sponsor the project.
 ---

 CASL.js is an MIT licensed open source project and completely free to use.
 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
 You can support CASL.js development via the following methods: